* Upcoming seminar *

 29 March 2021

 The unprecedented speed and scale of global rollouts of COVID-19 vaccines is playing a critical role in effectively responding to the pandemic.
 Decisions about global vaccine rollout have been made rapidly, informed by best available clinical research findings.
 What ethical responsibilities arise to monitor the safety and effectiveness of pandemic vaccines which are rolled out while still being evaluated in clinical trials?
 Globally, as over eight million doses of COVID-19 vaccines are received per day, what mechanisms should exist to ensure the sustained capacity to monitor and evaluate the outcomes of vaccination?
+This seminar was chaired by Professor Gagandeep Kang, and featured contributions from Professor Marc Lipsitch, Professor Dirceu Greco, and Dr Pearson Nkhoma.

 Read the full briefing here